Musicals in 2022

 On A Clear Day You Can See Forever

-In March, Squabbalogic (Man of La Mancha, The Drowsy Chaperone) present On A Clear Day You Can See Forever at the Seymour Centre, adapted from the 1960s Broadway hit which later became a film starring Barbra Streisand.
+Squabbalogic's (Man of La Mancha, The Drowsy Chaperone) production of On A Clear Day You Can See Forever at the Seymour Centre, adapted from the 1960s Broadway hit which later became a film starring Barbra Streisand, has been postponed.

 Hayes Theatre Sydney